libis/rdm-integration/ddi-cdi.md

 ## License

-## Appendix: cdi_generator.py deep dive
+## Appendix: cdi_generator_jsonld.py deep dive

 **Navigation**: [↑ Table of Contents](#table-of-contents) | [← Credits & Acknowledgments](#credits-and-acknowledgments) | [↑ Back to Top](#ddi-cdi-metadata-generation)

-This appendix gives a technical, implementation-oriented overview of the Python generator referenced throughout this document: `image/cdi_generator.py`.
+This appendix gives a technical, implementation-oriented overview of the Python generator referenced throughout this document: `image/cdi_generator_jsonld.py`.

 ### What it is

-- A streaming CSV/TSV profiler and DDI‑CDI 1.0 RDF generator.
+- A streaming CSV/TSV profiler and DDI‑CDI 1.0 JSON-LD generator.
-- Reads one or many tabular files, infers per‑column datatype and role, optionally enriches with Dataverse metadata and DDI fragments, and emits a compact CDI graph as Turtle.
+- Reads one or many tabular files, infers per‑column datatype and role, optionally enriches with Dataverse metadata and DDI fragments, and emits a DDI-CDI compliant JSON-LD document.
+- Uses the official DDI-CDI 1.0 context from ddi-cdi.github.io.
 - Scales to large files by streaming rows (no full‑file loads).

 ### Inputs and outputs